 Tel Hazor ceremonial palace

-Set on a hill overlooking the Hula valley and along an important trade route (the ‘Via Maris’), Hazor was the biggest city in Canaan.
-Covering an area of 200 acres, Hazor was rightfully described in the bible as the “Head of all those Kingdoms” (Joshua 11:10) yet it was conquered by Joshua and his forces.
-Later the Israelites settled in Hazor’s acropolis, but after its conquest by the Assyrians, the site was abandoned.
+Set on a hill overlooking the Hula Valley and along a vital trade route (the ‘Via Maris’), Canaanite Hazor covered an area of 200 acres.
+Being so, no wonder the bible labeled Hazor as the “Head of all those Kingdoms” (Joshua 11:10).
+Nevertheless, Joshua and his forces conquered and destroyed the Canaanite city.
+(Joshua 11:10-13).
+The Book of kings indicate Kings solomon, made Hazor one of his regional centers (1 Kings 9:15), yet in the 8th century the Assyrian conquered and destroyed Hazor.
 Today, Hazor is a national park, presenting significant and fascinating archaeological finds that link to the bible.

 History of Hazor

 Hazor is mentioned both in early Egyptian and Mesopotamian sources.
-The 18th century BCE archive of Mari, 30 miles northeast of today’s Baghdad, indicates precious metals, garments, and even musicians coming from Hazor.
-Egyptian sources also indicate Hazor was a big city-state.
-Despite its size and power, the bible records Joshua conquering Hazor and burning it –
+Mari’s 18th century BCE archive, 30 miles northeast of today’s Baghdad, indicates precious metals, garments, and even musicians from Hazor.
+Egyptian sources also describe Hazor as a prominent city-state.
+Yet, despite its size and power, the bible records Joshua’s army conquering Hazor and burning it –

 At that time Joshua turned back and captured Hazor and put its king to the sword.
 (Hazor had been the head of all these kingdoms.)
 11 Everyone in it they put to the sword.
 They totally destroyed them, not sparing anything that breathed, and he burned up Hazor itself.
 (Joshua 11:10-11)

-Later, however, the book of Judges indicates Hazor is still a Canaanite city, ruled by a king called Jabin (Judges 4:1).
-In the days of king Solomon Hazor is among his prime cities (1 Kings 9:15).
-It remains an important city until its destruction by the Assyrians in 732 BCE (2 Kings 15:29).
+However, the Book of Judges indicates that Hazor continued to be a Canaanite city, ruled by a king called Jabin (Judges 4:1).
+In the 10th century BCE, King Solomon made Hazor among his prime cities (1 Kings 9:15).
+It remained an important city until its final destruction by the Assyrians in 732 BCE (2 Kings 15:29).

 Hazor Uncovered

-Hazor’s was excavated intermittently by several expeditions, starting in the 1920s.
+Archaeological expeditions from the Hebrew University conducted most of the excavations at Tel Hazor.
 The site proved to bear 21 successive layers of occupation, the earliest dating back to 5,000 years ago.
 The most significant periods are the middle and late bronze age when Hazor was a Canaanite metropolis.
-The city’s acropolis was also in use by the Israelites.
-Among the mains finds made in Hazor:
+The Israelites also used the city’s acropolis.
+Among the main finds made in Hazor:

-Canaanite-era Ceremonial Palace: This biggest scale public structure from Canaanite times is designed like a palace but has an altar at its front.
-Found burnt in a big conflagration, some suggested to attribute its destruction to Joshua as attested in the bible (Joshua 11:10-11).
+This largest-scale public structure from Canaanite times is designed like a palace but has an altar at its front.
+Found burnt in an enormous conflagration, some suggested attributing its destruction to Joshua, as the Bible attests (Joshua 11:10-11).

-Canaanite Archive?: Over 20 cuneiform tablets were found in Hazor over the years, some as surface finds by tourists.
-Some were legal debates, some tax receipts, and some were prophecies based on liver reading.
-These documents suggest Hazor once had a big archive that might still be found.
+Over the years archaeologists, and even tourists, uncovered some twenty cuneiform in Hazor.
+Some are legal debates, some tax receipts, and some are prophecies based on liver reading.
+These documents suggest Hazor once had an extensive archive that might still be found.

-The Fortress: Located at the highest point of Hazor’s acropolis, the fortress dates to the Israelite period, and was probably set to alert on any Aramean or Assyria attack.
-Its entrance, combining big proto-Aeolic capitals, was reconstructed at the Israel Museum.
+Located at the highest point of Hazor, and the fortress dates back to the Israelite period.
+Its reconstructed entrance, combining big proto-Aeolic capitals, is displayed at the Israel Museum.

-Four-Chambered house with an olive press: Found next to the water shaft, this house was moved in its entirety, to clear the shaft’s entry.
-The building represents a domestic architecture from the Israelite period, with a typical internal division of the house to four main chambers.
-The dwellers of this house also operated an olive-press, one of the main industries in the Holy Land in antiquity.
+Found next to the water shaft, the building represents domestic architecture from the Israelite period, with a typical internal division into four main chambers.
+The dwellers of this house also operated an olive press, one of the leading industries in the Holy Land in antiquity.
+A conservation project included relocating the house to the western side of Hazor’s acropolis.

 Touring Hazor

-Hazor is a national park, open every day of the week and has an entry fee.
-The site offers only a few signs with explanations and partial shade which can be significant in the summer months.
-It is recommended to combine the tour of Hazor with a visit to the local archaeological museum in nearby Kibbutz Ayelet Hashachar.
+Hazor is a national park open every day of the week and has an entry fee.
+The site offers only a few signs with explanations and partial shade, which can be significant in summer.
+Start at the Israelite Gate, go through the Ceremonial palace, and consider walking down the watershaft.
+Conclude the tour with panoramic views from the Israelite fortress.

-A tour of Tel Hazor be combined with a day tour in the north.
+A tour of Tel Hazor will be combined with a day tour in the north.

 Related Tours